Friday, December 2, 2016 & Monday, December 12, 2016

 *Cost to Perform: $10

 Helzberg Hall | Kauffman Center for the Performing Arts

 1601 Broadway, Kansas City, MO 64108

-The Kansas City Symphony will host Tuba Christmas for the sixth consecutive year.
-Due to high demand, two dates for participation will be offered: Friday, Dec.
-6 and Monday, Dec.
-9. All area tuba and euphonium players are invited to join in the festivities.
+The Kansas City Symphony will host Tuba Christmas for the ninth consecutive year.
+Due to high demand, two dates for participation are being offered.
+All area tuba and euphonium players are invited to join in the festivities.
 Early registration is encouraged due to limited space for participation.
 Friends, family and the general public are invited to attend the lunch hour concert to listen to the sounds of the season, tuba-style!
 Tickets are free, however advanced registration is required for concert goers.

 The first TubaChristmas was presented on December 22, 1974 at Rockefeller Plaza in New York City, making this the 40th anniversary year of MERRY TUBACHRISTMAS.
 The first Kansas City TubaChristmas was in 1979 when the group performed for the lighting of the Crown Center Christmas tree.
 TubaChristmas in Kansas City has happened annually since 1979, often bringing together over 500 tuba and euphonium players from all walks of life, and sometimes multiple generations of the same family who have made TubaChristmas an annual tradition.
 For more information see www.tubachristmas.com